 - O: Improve internal communication process

-- KR1: 80% of employees have answered to the communication survey
+- KR1: 80% of employees have answered the communication survey

 - KR3: Interview 40 employees; 35 of them should confirm that they have seen an improvement

-Once Committed Objectives are achieved within the quarter then usually new ones are set for the next quarter.
-If you keep having the same OKR quarter after a quarter then you are may just be measuring KPIs and not setting Objectives.
+Warning: if you keep having the same OKR quarter after a quarter, you are probably just monitoring KPIs and not setting any real Objectives.

 Aspirational Key Results

-Aspirational OKRs are also called moonshots.
+Aspirational Key Results are also called moonshots.
 Like the term implies, it’s about aiming high.
-What you measure with the Key Results can be the same for Committed or Aspirational OKRs, but how big the stretch is will define which type of goal it is.
+Key Results can be considered committed or aspirational based on how ambitious the target value is.